INFORMATION FOR TRAVEL ENTRY REQUIREMENTS TO THE COOK ISLANDS

 Clearing Customs

-What items are exempt from duty?
+What items are exempt from Customs Charges?

 Can I bring alcohol and cigarettes into the Cook Islands?